jjolley91/blog/content/JuiceShop/JuiceShop-VS-SQLI.md

 Now I can coninue the injection attack.

->Note: the '; resulted in an error due to the original query not being ended properly.
+>Note: the '; resulted in an error due to the original query not being terminated properly.

-To remediate this is just a matter of determining how many ) were used in the original query
+Now it is just a matter of determining how many ) were used in the original query.

 ```SQL
 '))--